Dear Bankruptcy Adviser,

 From a legal standpoint, you state you own nothing but a 5-year-old car, some 401(k) money and about $25,000 in debt.
 I don’t have information on your income or monthly expenses, so I cannot comment on your monthly budget, but you are very likely eligible for Chapter 7 bankruptcy.

-From a moral standpoint, people reading this may be rather irritated.
+From a moral standpoint, people reading this may be rather aggravated.
 You used the cards and have the money to pay the debt back, so pay it back!
-Don't make the rest of us suffer because you want the easy way out.
+Don’t make the rest of us suffer because you want the easy way out.

 Maybe there is some truth to that, but I actually have another reason.

 We are a consumer-based society.
 We need you buying things.
 If you are burdened by trying to pay down this debt, you will not use your retirement income to buy new clothes, go to dinners, take vacations, etc. And that hurts us all even more.
-While I am not saying to file bankruptcy for the purpose of running up more debt, I am saying that I believe society is benefited more by your ability to spend money and not by paying interest on things you already bought.
+While I am not saying to file bankruptcy for the purpose of running up more debt, I am saying that I believe society is benefited more by your ability to spend money and not by paying interest on things you already purchased.

 Remember, most credit card and finance companies run a very profitable business.
 They will survive a few defaults and do not necessarily have to charge more in interest and fees to everyone else.
 I believe that the accounts in default are not the reason the credit card companies charge interest and fees.
 They do so because they are in the profit business, and charging more for a service you want makes them more money.
 So I do not believe other credit card holders are worse off because you wipe out this debt in bankruptcy.